 Kink, poly, sex work/camming aware and supportive.

-When I'm not helping others or studying, you're likely to find me knitting, cycling, reading, taking my service dog Nugget for long walks in the woods, or in the kitchen cooking and growing my indoor garden.
+When I'm not helping others or studying, you're likely to find me knitting, cycling, reading, taking my dog for long walks in the woods, or in the kitchen cooking and growing my indoor garden.
 I have a slightly ambitious goal of being able to grow all my own greens year-round, while living in an apartment.